 1. You have to follow specific guidelines to file a grievance.

 There are specific guidelines you must follow for coverage under the FCBA.
-Otherwise, the creditor is not obligated to investigate and resolve your dispute.
+Otherwise, the credit card issuer is not obligated to investigate and resolve your dispute.

 2. Disputes are to be submitted in writing.

-It’s so much easier to give the creditor a call or send an email detailing your issue.
+It’s so much easier to give them a call or send an email detailing your issue.
 Unfortunately, you can’t exercise these options if you want to ensure your dispute is investigated by the creditor.

 But why the hassle?
 It all boils down to two words: paper trail.
 Creditors want to make sure they have everything in writing to substantiate their decision.
 Otherwise, they may run into issues down the line if there are more problems with the account.

 And in some situations, a written statement may not be enough to back up your assertions.
-You may need supporting documentation to boost the odds of the creditor ruling in your favor.
+You may need supporting documentation to boost the odds of the credit card issuer ruling in your favor.
 But it’s not required to get the investigation going.

 When you’re ready to submit a dispute, you’ll need the following: